 - She reminds me of my various appointments so I don't miss them.

 When the young man finished, the Rabbi said, “Wow, it looks like you really love her.
 What do you think?” he asked the rest of the class, “Does he love her?”
 “Yes!” the other students called out.
 “Should he marry her?”
 “Yes!” was the unanimous response.
 Rabbi Glazer picked up the board marker again and next to each statement added me, me, me, me, me, me, me, me, me.
 “What do you think?” he turned to the class, then to the young man.
 “Who do you really love?”
 “Yourself!” everyone shouted.
-The young man fell silent; he had tripped right into the Rabbi's trap.
+The young man fell silent; he had fallen right into the Rabbi's trap.
 Rabbi Glazer continued, “And the reality is that you don't even love yourself because you haven't mentioned a single reason that has to do with the young lady you are currently engaged to; everything you said about her makes up for what you feel like is missing in you.”
-The truth hurts.

 Obviously, there were follow up conversations, ones that didn't include an avid audience.
 In the end, the young man broke off his engagement, became religious and married a Jewish girl.
-I'm sure there was a therapist involved somewhere in the middle.